Dlhuutien/Pharmacy_Management_MariaDB/README.md

 # Pharmacy Sales Management System

-A desktop-based pharmacy sales management application developed in Java.
-This project was built as part of the **Distributed Programming with Java** course at Industrial University of Ho Chi Minh City (IUH).
+A desktop application developed in Java to support pharmacy sales and inventory management.
+The system includes features such as medicine management, customer and employee management, invoice creation, and daily revenue statistics.

 ---